Alice Cogswell: Bright Child Who Inspired Education for Deaf in U.S.

 Alice Cogswell (1805-1830) was two years old when she suffered “spotted fever” (likely meningitis).
 She recovered but lost her ability to hear.
 Her bright, inquisitive manner attracted the attention of neighbor Thomas Hopkins Gallaudet (1787-1851).
 After getting to know Alice, Gallaudet was inspired to learn about and introduce deaf education to the United States.

-In the early 1800s, Americans were behind Europeans in their knowledge of how those with hearing impairments could learn.
+In the early 1800s, Americans were behind Europeans in their knowledge of how those who were deaf could learn.
 In Scotland and Paris, efforts were underway to develop methods to communicate with and teach this population.
 In the U.S., educators provided no resources to communicate with or educate the deaf.

 Alice Cogswell’s Story